 - High abandonment rates on pages with important contact forms or surveys

-Or, you might even hear direct feedback from clients about their frustrations.
+Or, you might even hear direct feedback from clients about their frustrations!
+Clients might leave comments in your contact forms or even reviews.
+Be sure to act on these challenges!

-When it comes to UI/UX design, there’s all sorts of Design Thinking best practices to follow like Hick’s Law that aim to help users interact better with your website.
+When it comes to UI/UX design, there are all sorts of design best practices to follow (like Hick’s Law) that aim to help users interact better with your website.
 We recommend getting an assessment from a professional to understand how you can improve your site from a UX perspective.

 4. Mobile Responsiveness